stanford-rc/slurm-spank-lua/README.md

-**The Lua SPANK plugin for Slurm has been originally developped by [Mark Grondo](https://github.com/grondo) at [Lawrence Livermore National Laboratory](https://www.llnl.gov/).
+**The Lua SPANK plugin for Slurm has been originally developed by [Mark Grondo](https://github.com/grondo) at [Lawrence Livermore National Laboratory](https://www.llnl.gov/).
 This is extracted from the [LLNL Slurml SPANK plugins](https://github.com/grondo/slurm-spank-plugins) project and